siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 006 Curl Preserves Flow.md

 \oint_{\partial V} \Delta \mathbf{S} \cdot d\mathbf{A}.
 $$

-So divergence measures the net transport across a closed boundary.
-If it is nonzero, more flow leaves than enters, or more enters than leaves.
-In that case the transport behaves locally like a source or a sink.
-In the source-free case it must therefore remain identically zero.
+This says that divergence measures the net transport across a closed boundary.
+In the source-free case, every such boundary must give zero net flow.
+No separate charges, masses, sources, or sinks are inserted into the accounting: there is only energy being transported.
+The divergence must therefore remain identically zero.

 A gradient-type update does introduce spatial structure: